Korean, Edit

 ② 6th - 2nd.
 Plasma membrane receptors removed: Cortical granule enzymes cleave sperm-binding receptors

 ③ 6th - 3rd.
-Fertilization envelope formation: Enzymes from cortical granules harden vitelline membrane
+Fertilization envelope formation: Enzymes from cortical granules harden vitelline membrane, forming the fertilization envelope.

 ⑺ 7th.
 Cleavage